-An undergraduate student placed on academic suspension shall be notified in writing of that action by the Registrar.
+An undergraduate student placed on academic suspension shall be notified in writing of that action by the Office of Retention and First-year Experience.
+Since this notification will typically be sent by e-mail, it is the student's responsibility to check his or her USU e-mail account (see E-mail Communication Policy, page 29).
 The notation academic suspension is placed on the student's transcript.
 A student who is registered for classes in the semester immediately following the suspension will be dropped from those classes.
 Questions about the suspension should be directed to the student's advisor.